retailnext/stan/README.md

 Short for STatic ANalysis, stan's goal is to make it easier to write custom static analysis tests for your golang project.

-In additional to *ast.Package, *types.Info and *types.Package, stan provides a higher level API to make it easier when your objective relates to particular objects/types.
+In addition to *ast.Package, *types.Info and *types.Package, stan provides a higher level API to make it easier when your objective relates to particular objects/types.

-stan's API and feature set is not stable.
+stan's API and feature set are not stable.

 ## Standard walk-the-AST approach